-Results:Findings indicate that numbers of Biomphalaria species of snails increased with decreasing altitude (mean numbers 0, 15.33, 19, 50 & 73.33 from highest to lowest altitude points) and no snails of this species were recorded during the wet season.
-Water flow velocity and pH were the main predictors of the presence of Biomphalaria snails (Pearson correlations -0.749 and 0.614 for flow velocity and pH respectively).
-Biomphalaria snail numbers increased when water velocity decreased and the reverse was true for pH.
+Results: Findings indicate that numbers of Biomphalaria species of snails increased with decreasing altitude (mean numbers 0, 15.33, 19, 50 & 73.33 from highest to lowest altitude points) and no snails of this species were recorded during the wet season.
+The abundance of Biomphalaria showed a positive relationship with pH (r=0.614) but negative with water velocity (r=-0.749).

-Conclusion: Altitude influences the distribution Biomphalarias nails and hence potential prevalence of schistosomiasis.
+Conclusion: Altitude influences the distribution Biomphalaria snails and hence potential prevalence of schistosomiasis.
 Water users of Kochi River should therefore try to minimize contact with water in this river especially during the dry season.
 Local leaders should lobby to government for alternative sources of water during the dry season.

-Keywords: Biomphalaria, Schistosomamansoni, River Kochi, West Nile
+Keywords: Biomphalaria, Schistosoma mansoni, River Kochi, West Nile